I spent this Saturday at a friend’s place in Manhattan.

 A while back I made a related video on how to never run out of things to say using “Conversational threading”.
 You should check it out here.

-For in-depth info about how to connect faster through conversations, check out my mega guide here.
+For in-depth info about how to make more interesting conversation, check out my mega guide here.

 Let me know what you think in the comments!